joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

 ### Roll back an upgrade
 {: #upgrade-ocp-rollback}

 When you upgrade your operator, it saves the secrets, deployment spec, and network information of your console before it attempts to upgrade the console.
-If your upgrade fails for any reason, the {{site.data.keyword.blockchainfull_notm}} can roll back your upgrade and restore your previous deployment by using the information on your cluster.
+If your upgrade fails for any reason, the {{site.data.keyword.IBM_notm}} Support can roll back your upgrade and restore your previous deployment by using the information on your cluster.
 If you need to roll back your upgrade, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/support-ibm-blockchain-platform-v21x){: external} page.

 You can roll back an upgrade after you use the console to operate your network.
 However, after you use the console to upgrade your blockchain nodes, you can no longer roll back your console to a previous version of the platform.